 In rural Laos, especially the remote mountainous regions, you also see different animals, such as mouse deer, wild pigs, rats, birds, etc. being sold on the roadside when traveling here, although they may not be encountered on menus.
 So, don’t be surprised!

 Destination: Vientiane, Xieng Khuang, Luang Prabang

-Overview: Just a week for Laos trip, enough?
+Overview: Just a week for the Laos trip, enough?
 It is yes.
-During this 7 days of adventure, discover Laos’ hidden beauty in the capital of Vientiane and Luang Prabang with stunning stupas, mysterious pagodas and glorious temples.
+During these 7 days of adventure, discover Laos’ hidden beauty in the capital of Vientiane and Luang Prabang with stunning stupas, mysterious pagodas, and glorious temples.
 Moreover, you will visit the Plain of Jars tribal villages in Xieng Khouang and learn the traditions and customs of the local people….